IANatCAMBIO/command_library/README.md

 Command Library was written in Python 3.9, and the GUI uses TKinter.
 To run properly, you must have both of these installed on your system.

-# Installation:
+# Prereqs:
+- Python 3.6 or greater
+- tkinter

+If you install python from the python.org package, tkinter comes included

 On MacOS, you can use homebrew for both requirements:
 *brew install Python*
 *brew install tcl-tk*
-Then, just clone this git repo, and run command_library_.py

 [Note: if you run into tcl errors such as `ModuleNotFoundError: No module named '_tkinter'` try `brew install python-tk`]

-# Operation:
+# Quickstart:
-Upon opening the app, you will be presented with a 3 part window.
-The 1st pane contains the Dictionary selection dropdown and a snippet search box.
-The dictionary Selector dropdown allows you to switch between all dictionaries in your currently loaded Mohel.
-The search bar allows you to filter the list of Snippets for easy access.
-The center pane, is a clickable list of all snippets.
-Clicking a snippet once, will select it and show info in the Info panel.
-Double-Clicking a snippet will copy the code to your clipboard for use in any program.
-Finally the bottom info pane will show you a) the actual command itself and b) any information or options regarding the command.

-DB files can be imported/exported via the Library menu.
-Upon exiting, the current DB is saved (~/MyDB.lib).
-This fill will automatically be re-loaded the next time you open Command Library.

-Finally, a special dictionary called "Recently Used" will contain a list of all Snippets that you have copied to the clipboard in order of usage.
+1. Clone this git repo, and run command_library_.py
+2. Load some sample dictionaries
+  Click the 'Dictionary' menu item and select 'Import Dictionary Folder'.
+In the open dialog, select the directory called 'Dictionary' from the local Git repo.
+This will load all .dct files in the directory.
+3. Select a Dictionary from the dropdown menu.
+4. Click a snippet in the list on the left.
+5. Information for the selected snippet is displayed on the right.
+6. Double-click the snippet to copy the snippet text to your clipboard.

 # Dictionary (.dct) files
 Dictionary files are standard JSON format text files with the following structure: